savonet/liquidsoap/doc/content/cookbook.md

 the given folder, which can take some time (you are advised to use the `persistency` parameter in order to specify a file where metadata will be stored to avoid reindexing at each run).
-The resulting object can then be queried with the `find` method in order to return all files matching given conditions and thus generate a playlist:
+The resulting object can then be queried with the `find` method in order to return all files matching the given conditions and thus generate a playlist:

 ```liquidsoap